Bela Lugosi: Death

 At age 73, Lugosi died of a heart attack on August 16, 1956, in the bedroom of his Los Angeles apartment while taking a nap.
 His wife discovered him when she came home from work that evening.
-According to the medical examiner, he died peacefully in his sleep around 6:45 p.m The rumor that Lugosi was clutching the script for The Final Curtain, a planned Ed Wood project, at the time of his death is not true.
+According to the medical examiner, he died peacefully in his sleep around 6:45 p.m.
+The rumor that Lugosi was clutching the script for The Final Curtain, a planned Ed Wood project, at the time of his death was a myth.

 Lugosi was buried wearing a Dracula cape, his full costume, and his Dracula ring in the Holy Cross Cemetery in Culver City, California.
 Contrary to popular belief, Lugosi never requested to be buried in his cloak; Bela G. Lugosi confirmed on numerous occasions that he and his mother, Lillian, made the decision but believed that it is what his father would have wanted.

-The funeral was held on Saturday, August 18 at the Utter-McKinley funeral home in Hollywood.
+His funeral service was held on Saturday, August 18 at the Utter-McKinley Mortuary in Hollywood.
 Attendees in addition to immediate family included his former wife Lillian, Forrest J. Ackerman, Ed Wood (pall bearer), Tor Johnson, Conrad Brooks, Richard Sheffield, Norma McCarty, Loretta King, Paul Marco, and George Becwar.
 Bela's fourth wife Lillian paid for the cemetery plot and stone (which was inscribed "Beloved Father"), while Hope Lugosi paid for the coffin and the funeral service.
 Lugosi's will left several inexpensive pieces of real estate in Elsinore and only $1,000 cash to his son, but since the will had been written before Lugosi's fifth marriage, Bela Jr. had to share the thousand dollars evenly with Hope Lugosi.

 Hope later gave most of Lugosi's personal belongings and memorabilia to Bela's young neighborhood friend Richard Sheffield, who gave Lugosi's duplicate Dracula cape to Bela Jr. and sold some other items to Forrest J. Ackerman.
 Hope told Sheffield she had searched the apartment for several days looking for $3,000 she suspected Lugosi had hidden there, but she never found it.
 Years later, Sheffield said "Lugosi had probably spent it all on alcohol."
 Hope later moved to Hawaii, where she worked for many years as a caregiver in a leper colony.
 Hope died in Hawaii in 1997, at age 78, having never remarried.
 Before her death, she gave several interviews to the fan press.